 There are many different national stereotypes and preconceptions people have when they think of Germany and the Germans.
-So always wanting to be a fountain of useful information, we have come up with 7 common myths about Germany which are completely or at least partially untrue.
-Yes, this is intended to be a bit tongue-in-cheek but it definitely has some informational value too!
+So always wanting to be a fountain of useful information, we have come up with 7 common myths that often get quoted about Germany, which are either completely or at least partially untrue.

 Conclusion: It’s reasonably true for local and regional services but sadly, this is complete and utter rubbish for inter-city trains.
 Senk you for trävelling viz Deutsche Bahn.